 The Origin and Evolution of Baby Carrots

-Baby carrots first appeared in US supermarkets in 1989.
+Baby carrots first appeared in US supermarkets in the late 1980's.
 There are two types - true baby carrots, and manufactured baby carrots.

 Bunny balls never made it.
 But baby carrots were a hit.
 They transformed the whole industry.